How this CA started her own KPO & now has clients from all over the world

 After the first one, I kept reaching out through various platforms such as LinkedIn and Facebook, and eventually switched to proper digital marketing.

-Word of mouth and referrals drove my business and motivated me to continue working in integrity.
+Word of mouth and referrals drove my business and motivated me to continue working with integrity.
 My clients are my priority at any time and place.

 We’ve expanded from the USA and Australia to Europe and UAE from various industries like law firms, commerce, education, hospitality, and manufacturing companies, to name a few.